hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/data2.md

 }<br>
 </pre></code>

-Thus we are able to add different test data sets and run them with ease without having the need to modify the given test data set each and every time.
+ We are able to add different test data sets and run them with ease, without having the need to modify the given test data set each and every time.

 <br>